 If you have any doubts about whether or not you should include butter in your diabetes diet, you should always speak to your doctor or health coach.

-Advantages of Butter for Diabetics
+Advantages of Butter for People With Diabetes

-Being a diabetic, you should eat butter because of the following benefits-
+If you have diabetes, you should eat butter because of the following benefits-

 - Natural or unsalted butter is a rich source of Vitamin A, D, E & K and calcium.